syncfusion-content/flutter-docs/Flutter/chart/events.md

 ---
 layout: post
 title: Syncfusion Flutter Chart Events
 description: Learn what are all the events available in Flutter Charts.
+Events will be triggered on some specific actions in chart.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Events
+# Events in SfCartesianChart

 The below events are for Cartesian chart.